MicrosoftDocs/defender-docs/defender-xdr/mto-requirements.md

 ---
 title: Set up multitenant management in Microsoft Defender XDR
-description: Learn what steps you need to take to get started with multitenant management in Microsoft Defender XDR. ms.service: defender-xdr ms.author: siosulli
+description: Learn what steps you need to take to get started with multitenant management for Microsoft Defender XDR and the Microsoft unified security operations platform. ms.service: defender-xdr ms.author: siosulli
 author: siosulli